Natalia John: Club career

 John began playing rugby in 2014 while studying at Swansea University.
 She first played with her local team, Bonymaen, before signing with premiership team Swansea RFC in 2016.
-In 2017 John was selected to play for the Ospreys, where her impressive performance led to a call-up to Wales' autumn series training squad later that year.
+In 2017, John was selected to play for the Ospreys, where her impressive performance led to a call-up to Wales' autumn series training squad later that year.
 She signed with her current club, Bristol Bears, in 2020.

 International career

 Following her call-up to the training squad in 2017, John was selected for the 2018 Women's Six Nations Championship team, where she made her international debut against Scotland.
 She has since represented the Wales women's team at each subsequent Six Nations Championship.

 In 2019, she was part of the first Welsh side to face British invitational rugby union club Barbarians FC, at a Principality Stadium double-header in Cardiff.

-John has earned 25 caps so far in her rugby career.
-She was selected in Wales squad for the 2021 Rugby World Cup in New Zealand.
+John was selected for the Wales squad for the 2021 Rugby World Cup in New Zealand.
+She was named in the Welsh side for the 2025 Six Nations Championship in March.

 Personal life

 John attended Welsh language secondary school Ysgol Gyfun Gwyr before later studying materials engineering at Swansea University, where she graduated with a degree in 2017.

 She was the second in her family to face the Barbarians wearing a number 4 shirt.
 Her father, Gareth John, played for Penarth in the final Good Friday fixture against the invitational side in March 1986.

-John is a qualified teacher but is now a full-time rugby player for Wales and is one of the first twelve women to have a professional contract for Wales.
+John is a qualified physics teacher but is now a full-time rugby player for Wales and is one of the first twelve women to have a professional contract for Wales.